knewyousir/webFEI-session-6a/readme.md

 });
 ```

-But then our other routes would never fire.
+But then our other routes never fire.
+Try `http://localhost:3000/api/recipes`

 Note the routes in Express - `app.js`.
 Since they run in order we will change our front end route to a universal selector and move it so that it appears after all our api routes: